Victor-Nikliaiev/input-appender-addon/README.md

 >
 > ### ==========================

-So, time and date is generated automatically right on the click.
+So, time and date are generated automatically right on the click.